Frequently Asked Questions

 We believe that every child deserves the care they need to lead a successful life.
 If you do not have private insurance, we will help you enroll your child in Medicaid to cover the cost.

 While we do accept referrals from outside agencies, they are not necessary.
 Prospective families may inquire on their own.
 We do ask that families fill out a referral questionnaire that details their concerns, the client's background, previous treatment, and other relevant information.
 We also ask that they include any additional documentation that would help us form a clearer picture of their child's needs and circumstances, including (but not limited to): the child's IEP, 504 Plan, most recent assessment, clinical or floor notes, psychiatric notes, incident reports, probation and detention summaries, treatment plans and/or discharge summary.
-We have a dedicated team that carefully reviews each referral.
-If we feel that we are not the best fit for your child's circumstances and needs, we will refer you to another agency.
-If you would like to review a copy of our referral form, please click the button below.

 No, we are not a locked facility.
 Every client we have is with us by choice.
 Our inpatient facilities are located in residential neighborhoods and we strive to immerse our clients in the community as much as is possible.